Litianyu141/Gen-FVGN-steady/README.md

 ---

 ### Instructions for Using Mesh Files
-Example mesh files are located in the `mesh_example\` directory.
-You can transfer them to the `datasets\` folder (create it if it does not exist) or leave them in place.
+Example mesh files are located in the `mesh_example/` directory.
+You can transfer them to the `datasets/` folder (create it if it does not exist) or leave them in place.
 The specific mesh path is configured in `src/Utils/get_param.py`.

-(If you want to solve for other Reynolds numbers, you can copy the folder containing the mesh and modify the parameter range in `BC.json`.
+(If you want to solve for other Reynolds numbers, you can copy the folder containing the mesh and modify the parameter range in `BC.json`.)
-)

 ***Note: Please verify that your mesh folder contains an `.h5` file.
 If not, you must specify the mesh path in the `src/Extract_mesh/parse_comsol.py` file, then run the script to convert the file to the `.h5` format.
 Only `.h5` files are recognized by Gen-FVGN.***

 Typically, mesh files are stored in a folder path such as `datasets/lid_driven/lid_driven_cavity_81x81`, where `lid_driven_cavity_81x81` is a user-defined mesh name:
 ```
---- lid_driven_cavity_81x81\
+--- lid_driven_cavity_81x81/
     -- BC.json # This is the boundary condition settings file.
 Please refer to the next section for details.
     -- mesh.mphtxt # This is the mesh file exported from COMSOL.
 ```